simulation-based-inference/simulation-based-inference.github.io/_posts/2023-01-24-analytical-and-stochastic-numerical-methods-for-the-simulation-of-subsurface-flow-in-floodplains.md

 ---
-title: Analytical and Stochastic Numerical Methods for the Simulation of Subsurface Flow in Floodplains
+title: "Analytical and Stochastic Numerical Methods for the Simulation of Subsurface Flow in Floodplains"
 categories:
   - paper
 tags: